Diversifying markets for Canadian oil production is vital to ensure Canada receives full value for its natural resources.

 All ships transporting oil are regularly inspected against strict international standards.
 In Canada, 100 per cent of all oil tankers are double-hulled.
 Large, single-hulled tankers were prohibited in 2010 and can no longer operate in Canadian waters.
 Double-hulled means the bottom and sides of a vessel have two complete layers of water-tight hull surface.
 (Source: Transport Canada, 2016)

 Although safety regulations make the probability of a spill extremely low, detailed response protocols are in place.
 Canadian legislation is based on the “polluter pays” principle.
 Although probability of a spill is extremely low, a total of $1.36 billion per incident is in place to cover cleanup costs.
 Learn more about funding for spill response and insurance.

 In the unlikely event there is an incident, the Western Canada Marine Response Corporation (WCMRC) is certified by Transport Canada to respond to crude oil spills up to 10,000 tonnes (65,000 barrels within a prescribed time).
 WCMRC has a fleet of more than 40 emergency response vessels, with the latest response equipment, and maintains a network of response bases, equipment and personnel across coastal B.C.

 Rail remains an important piece of the transportation network, allowing producers the flexibility to move to different markets in response to demand opportunities.
 It also complements pipeline capacity and provides an alternative for markets without pipeline connections.

-In recent years, rail transport of crude oil has grown as an alternative mode of transportation to accommodate the rapid growth from new supply regions that quickly exceeded available pipeline capacity.
-In the first six months of 2015, about 125,000 barrels per day of crude oil were moved by rail.
-Rail loading capacity in Western Canada is currently about 776,000 barrels per day.
+In recent years, rail transport of oil has grown as an alternative mode of transportation to accommodate the rapid growth from new supply regions that quickly exceeded available pipeline capacity.
+In 2016, about 100,000 barrels per day of oil were moved by rail.
+Rail loading capacity in Western Canada is currently about 754,000 barrels per day.
+(Source: CAPP)